transferwise/pipelinewise/docs/connectors/taps/salesforce.rst

       - source_schema: "salesforce"           # This is mandatory, but can be anything in this tap type
         target_schema: "salesforce"           # Target schema in the destination Data Warehouse

-        # List of Salesforce tables to replicate into destination Data Warehouse
+        # List of Salesforce tables to reproduce into destination Data Warehouse
-        # Tap-Salesforce will use the best incremental strategies automatically to replicate data
+        # Tap-Salesforce will use the best incremental strategies automatically to reproduce data
         #
-        # Tap-Salesforce currently supports the replication of the majority of Salesforce objects,
+        # Tap-Salesforce currently supports the reproduction of the majority of Salesforce objects,
         # with the exception of those listed in the Unsupported Objects row of this table at
         # https://www.stitchdata.com/docs/integrations/saas/salesforce#bulk-vs-rest-api
         #
         #
         # This section will only cover a few of the most popular tables Salesforce integration offers.
         # See the Salesforce Object Reference guide for info on objects not listed here, including the
         # fields available in each object at https://resources.docs.salesforce.com/sfdc/pdf/object_reference.pdf